Hero image Capitol to Classroom orange

 We are here to help you:

-Join our Across the Lawn emails and texts to learn how these bills will affect Texas families, schools, and communities.
+Join our Across the Lawn emails and texts to learn how some legislation will affect Texas families, schools, and communities.

 Connect with your Regional Advocacy Director to find out more about local opportunities and how to join advocacy efforts in your community.

-Texas should follow no state on education opportunities.
-Join us to help ensure our students and our communities receive more funding.
+Texas should lead the nation in education opportunities.
+Join us to help ensure our students and our communities receive the education funding they deserve.